 Ways to Get Involved

 Getting involved with the San Diego National Wildlife Refuge is a special treat.
-Volunteers come together to assist in stewardship projects with not only the Refuge staff, but also California Department of Fish & Game, U.S. Bureau of Land Management, and non-profits such as the Crestridge Ecological Reserve, the Earth Discovery Institute, and the Friends of San Diego Refuges.
+Volunteers come together to assist in stewardship projects with not only the Refuge staff, but also California Department of Fish & Wildlife, U.S. Bureau of Land Management, and non-profits such as the Crestridge Ecological Reserve, the Earth Discovery Institute, and the Friends of San Diego Refuges.

 Volunteering

-- Special Events - education and outreach
+- Special Events – Education and outreach.

-- Photography of threatened and endangered species
+- Photography – Document threatened and endangered species.

 Our Partners